veekthoven/laravel-cashier-paystack/README.md

-# Laravel Cashier - Paystack Edition
+# Laravel Cashier For Paystack

 # Introduction
 Cashier Paystack provides an expressive, fluent interface to Paystack's subscription billing services.
 It handles almost all of the boilerplate subscription billing code you are dreading writing.